 ASU Health Services is dedicated to understanding the unique needs of each individual victim and survivor and talking with them about their healthcare options such as testing for pregnancy and sexually transmitted infections.

-ASU Victim Advocates are housed in the ASU Police Department, but are available to meet victims and survivors anywhere on campus.
+ASU Victim Advocates are housed in the ASU Counseling and Health Services, but are available to meet victims and survivors anywhere on campus.
 Victim advocates can assist with filing for an order of protection, provide more information about forensic exams and the legal reporting process and can connect you with campus and community resources.

 The Employee Assistance and Employee Wellness team supports the health and well-being of the ASU workforce.
 All services provided by EAO are confidential, including those related to harassment or violence regardless of whether it occurs on campus or off.

 EMPACT’s ASU dedicated hotline offers crisis support for students 24 hours a day, 7 days a week.
 Trained crisis intervention specialists can provide confidential support to victims and survivors.